Motorway service area: Locations

 Initially service areas were located between junctions (on-line sites), having their own entry and exit slip roads.
 On-line sites usually have a separate site for each direction of travel, but e.g. Cobham services has a single site, accessed directly from the clockwise carriageway and via a tunnel from the anticlockwise carriageway of the M25.
+In some cases a pair of on-line sites for opposite directions may be connected via a pedestrian footbridge.

 In 1992, the system was changed so that the developer became responsible for choosing the site of a motorway service area, and consequently junction sites became the preferred option as they are cheaper to construct, as well as being accessible to traffic travelling in several directions.
 Following a public consultation in 2007/8, the Department for Transport/Highways Agency announced that new services should be located at on-line sites, unless a junction site is the only possibility.

-Two of the most recent openings, Wetherby (2008) and Beaconsfield (2009), are examples of junction sites: they are located at A1(M) junction 46, and M40 junction 2 respectively.
+Two recent openings, Wetherby (2008) and Beaconsfield (2009), are examples of junction sites: they are located at A1(M) junction 46, and M40 junction 2 respectively.
 However, more recently still, Cobham (2012) and Gloucester (2014) are on-line.

 The siting of motorway service areas can be contentious, leading to protracted public inquiries, and often vociferous local campaigns against proposed schemes.

-Pricing

-The operating company must pay the full cost of constructing the entry and exit slip roads, signage, and all other features required for safe access to motorway services, as well as the motorway services facility itself.
-In other countries, the authority responsible for the highway tends to subsidise these costs on the grounds that these areas are partly a public service to drivers.
-The leases provide that motorway services must operate 24 hours a day, and the costs of providing utilities and services are high.
-With very few customers in the early morning, they need to earn the money in other ways.

 Facilities and requirements

-Government policy for motorway services has been set out in a succession of Department for Transport Circulars, the current version being 2013.
+Government policy for motorway services has been set out in a succession of Department for Transport Circulars, the current version being issued in December 2022.
 This sets out various facilities that must be provided in a new service station.
 Existing services that do not comply, because the requirements have changed, must achieve compliance as part of any significant refurbishment.
 These are enforced on operators either by the terms of their lease or by the need for the Highways Agency to agree to provide access to the motorway, and planning permission should be granted only for facilities that comply.
 The requirements include 24-hour, 365-day provision of: